capdevc/toyfs/README.md

 redirect input and output as you would any other unix program:

     With redirection: ./main filename < inputfile > outputfile

+Note that the shell shows a prompt of "sh> " when reading commands, and this is output even with indirection.
+Since newlines would normally be entered by the user, a newline is now appended to each command.
+Thus, when using indirection, expect some "sh> sh> sh> " to be peppered into the output.

 What commands can I use?
 ------------------------